schlegel11/JFXAnimation/README.md

 ## Details

-The JFXAnimation project provides the JFXAnimationTemplate classes, which acts as a builder for JavaFX animations.
+The JFXAnimation project provides the JFXAnimationTemplate classes, which acts as a builder for JavaFX animations.<br>
 The building structure of a JFXAnimationTemplate is based on CSS keyframe animations, which have some advantages:

 ### Features